silentspring30/dao-ai-framework/boost_proposals.md

 ## Ask
-Could you advice us on what DAOhaus functionality and how we could develop a boost?
+Could you advice us on DAOhaus functionality and how we could develop a boost?

 ## Help
-We would like to invite any and all community members who are interested in contributing to join our Design Thinking sessions and/reach out to us on discord.
+We would like to invite, any community members who are interested in contributing to join our Design Thinking sessions and/reach out to us on discord.

 Current tasks in the pipeline include:
     Advice on boost functionality spec